-In Ireland, public service broadcasting is part-funded from revenue collected from the public by way of the TV Licence Fee.
+In Ireland, public service media is part-funded from revenue collected by from the public by way of the TV licence fee..

-An Post, appointed by the Minister for Communications, Climate Action & Environment, is the sole agent for the sale of TV Licences to the public.
-An Post maintains a database of both licenced and unlicenced addresses which is checked and updated regularly.
+An Post, appointed by the Minister for Communications, Climate Action and Environment, is the sole agent for the sale of TV licences to the public.
+An Post maintains a database of both licensed and unlicensed household and business addresses which is checked and updated regularly.

 Back to top